Doubly Regularized Entropic Wasserstein Barycenters: Well-posedness and regularity

-where $\E_{Y_x}$ (resp.~$ \mathbf{Var}_{Y_x}$) denote the expectation (resp.~centered variance) under $Y_x$ distributed according to the probability measure proportional to $e^{f(x,y)/\alpha}\nu(\d y)$. \end{itemize} Let us apply these properties in the context of $E$.
-The second term of~\eqref{eq:dual} is concave (as minus the composition of: an affine function, by a LSE, by a sum with nonnegative weights, by a LSE).
-It is also $1$-Lipschitz continuous, as a composition of $1$-Lipschitz continuous functions and its differential is given by
+Let us prove the remaining properties by applying Lem.~\ref{lem:LSE} below, which gathers classical properties of the log-sum-exp operator (see e.g.~\cite[Ex.~3.14]{boyd2004convex}).
+The function $E$ in~\eqref{eq:dual} is concave, as minus the composition of: an affine function, by a LSE, by a sum with nonnegative weights, by a LSE.
+It is also $1$-Lipschitz continuous, as a composition of $1$-Lipschitz continuous functions and its differential is given for $\delta \psi_k\in \Cc(\Xx)$ by

 Note that the second integral is the integral of $\delta \psi_k$ against a probability measure $\gamma_{\psi_k}(\d x,\d y) \in \Pi(\mu_\bpsi,\nu_k)$ which can be disintegrated as $\gamma_{\psi_k}(\d y|x)\mu_\bpsi(\d x)$.
 Differentiating once more, we obtain